how to clean cat litter box chonkypaws

 Final Thoughts: A Clean Box = A Calm Cat

-Learning how to clean your cat’s litter box doesn’t just keep your home smelling fresh it also supports your cat’s emotional and physical health.
+Learning how to clean your cat’s litter box doesn’t just keep your home smelling fresh — it also supports your cat’s emotional and physical health, much like our how to brush cats’ teeth dental care guide helps maintain overall wellness.
 A little daily care goes a long way toward reducing stress, preventing accidents, and keeping your bond with your cat strong.

 At Chonky Paws, we believe that cleaning routines are part of comfort-first care.
 They’re small moments of attention that help our pets feel safe, heard, and at home.